HFC R32 Products

 The European F-Gas and the Kigali Amendments to Montreal Protocole.

-None of them is legally binding and there is no phase-out, but both rely on the future innovation of new Lo GWP refrigerants and equipment manufacturers ensuring no waste and better control on leakage (40 % of refrigerants used in AC/ Refrigeration is used in servicing). see links to both.
+None of them is legally binding and there is no phase-out, and both rely on the future innovation of new Lo GWP refrigerants and equipment manufacturers ensuring no waste and better control on leakage (40 % of refrigerants used in AC/ Refrigeration is used in servicing). see links to both.

-An important website to find out more we highly recommend: http://www.gluckmanconsulting.com xxx
+An important website to find out more we highly recommend: http://www.gluckmanconsulting.com

 Space Air Web Site will have more guidance and advice to ensure the correct & Safe use of LG AC equipment utilising R32 Refrigerants.
 Including FACTS & FIGURES